amitsk00/gcp-sec-engg/docs/Cloud_iam.md

 ### Configuring workload identity federation

+* Workload Identity Federation = when some services of yours deployed outside of GCP (in on-premises or other hyperscalers) need to access GCP resources / APIs.
 * Can be used with AWS or any that supports OIDC - like SAML2.0, MS AD
 * federation is better/safer than using SA as keys can be a risk
 * Workload Identity Pool is used for this